 - Who gets royalties earned as a result of licensing the IP and in what proportion?

-Without clarifying these issues prior to creating the IP can lead to:
+Failing to clarify and record these issues prior to creating any intellectual property can lead to:

 - Costly disputes